thyitachi/zoro/README.md

 ## Important Notes

-- The application uses SQLite for data storage.
-The database is stored in the root directory as `anime.db`.
+- The application uses Firebase for user data (watch history, watchlist, settings) and does not use any local SQLite database.
-- The application includes `/backup-db` and `/restore-db` endpoints that can be used for a simple backup solution.
+- History and continue watching are available only when the user is logged in.

 ## Local Development